SunSeaLucky/CHARLS/README.md

 PFP is good for us and all indicators it needs are perfectly appear in the fucking database CHARLS!

 ### Choose fitting indicator
-This is an extremly boring process.
+This is an extremely boring process.
 The key point is: if one indicator is missing in CHARLS, just find any other indicator *seemingly* right to replace the former indicator.

 For example, if the indicator `Please repeat '44 stone lions'` which is a tongue-twister in Chinese to test the verbal ability is missing, I will find other indicators like below:
 - DA005 Speech impediment